 Companies are accordingly dedicating resources to protecting their ICS assets against intentional or accidental security threats.
 Defending these systems is now part of the industrial safety programs.
 The ICS networks and data acquisition systems (SCADA) that run today’s modern society are a collection of devices designed to work together as a unified and homogenous system.

 In particular, the integration of automation, communications, and networking in industrial environments is today an integral part of what it is called the Internet of Things (IoT).
-The information technology (IT) includes any use of computers, storage, networking devices and other physical devices, infrastructure and processes to create, process, store, secure and exchange all forms of electronic data.
+Information technology (IT) includes any use of computers, storage, networking devices and other physical devices, infrastructure and processes to create, process, store, secure and exchange all forms of electronic data.
 And operational technology (OT), traditionally associated with manufacturing and industrial environments, includes ICS such as supervisory control and data acquisition systems.

 When IT and OT systems work in harmony together, new efficiencies are discovered.
 Systems can be remotely monitored and managed, and organisations can obtain the same security benefits from administrative IT systems.
 Still, ICS security has plenty of challenges.
 Several of them owe their existence to the constant convergence of IT and OT.
 OT’s upgrading through IT integration brings with it some security issues.
 Many operational technology systems were never designed for remote accessibility and, consequently, the risks of connectivity were not considered.
 Therefore, the vulnerabilities can leave organisations and critical infrastructure at risk of industrial espionage and sabotage.